Search for content

 Find the request limits per service in the table below.

-APIMethodRequest limit
+APIMethodRequest limits

-Geocoding & Places API-No request limit
+Geocoding & Places API-No request limits

-Geocoding & Places OSM API-No request limit
+Geocoding & Places OSM API-No request limits

-Raster Maps API-No request limit
+Raster Maps API-No request limits

-Vector Maps API-No request limit
+Vector Maps API-No request limits

-Vector Maps OSM API-No request limit
+Vector Maps OSM API-No request limits

 Map Matching APIcreateMatchedTrack16,200 positions per request